patrickarmengol/mysite/content/posts/threat-intelligence.md

 ![diamond_model](/img/threat-intelligence/diamond_model.png)

 The diamond model describes the interactions between adversary and victim.
-The original paper described it as "An _adversary_ deploys a _capability_ over some _infrastructure_ againsta a victim."
+The original paper described it as "An _adversary_ deploys a _capability_ over some _infrastructure_ against a _victim_."
 Occurrences of this are called _events_.
 Linearly flowing events are grouped into _activity threads_, which can further be grouped into _activity groups_.

 ### Defense Models